 Located in the Persian Gulf and only bordering land with Saudi Arabia, Qatar is one of the seven Arab States.
 Qatar is a small country, but it is also a very diverse, fast-growing tourist destination.
 There is strong development in tourism facilities, especially in Doha, the capital city of the peninsula.
 Qatar will be hosting the 2022 Fifa World Cup soccer which will further increase the development towards tourism.

-Disclaimer: Some tours are bookable via GetYourGuide, a tour company we recommend.
-When you book a tour through one of the links in this post we get a small commission at NO extra cost to you, which keeps this website going.
+Disclosure: Some tours are bookable via GetYourGuide, a tour company we recommend.
+When you book a tour through one of the links in this post we get a small commission at NO extra cost to you.
 It is easy to book online and they have a 24h cancellation policy (check GetYourGuide for exact terms and conditions for each tour)

 Best things to do in Doha Qatar